Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/5.1/components/footer.md

 ## How it works

 The footer is basically a `<footer>` tag with a `.bg-dark` class.
-It comes with several already built parts:
+It comes with 5 ready to use bars which should be arranged vertically in the following order:
 - Title with content bar
-- Social media bar
+- Follow us bar
 - Navigation bar
 - Service bar
-- **Mandatory** bar
+- Terms & Conditions **mandatory** bar

+You can choose to display each part or not, except the last one which is mandatory.
+No matter how many parts you use, they should follow the order listed above.

-Feel free to develop your own part.
+If these available parts don't meet your specific needs, feel free to develop your own custom part accordingly to the Orange Design System.

 ## Example

 {{< orange-footer mailing=true follow=true nav=true service=true mandatory=true id="1" >}}
 {{< /orange-footer >}}

-## Parts
+## Footer bars

 {{< callout info >}}
 The `<h2></h2>` and `<h3></h3>` tags used here are informative, you **need** to adapt those to your website's title hierarchy.
 {{< /callout >}}

-The footer parts are independent from each other.
-Add a dark separator between each part of the final footer.
+The footer bars are independent from each other.
+Just add a dark separator between each bar of the final footer.

 ```html
 <div class="border-bottom border-1 border-dark"></div>